Reviews 2023-05-31

 As a party accessory: the shades are certain to be an attention grabber, so as long as you’re bringing these to a high-energy party environment, the reception will be positive.
 Not recommended for christenings, weddings or funerals.

-As a DIY Project: These are truly perfect for those that are interested in hardware hacking, whether you barely know how to insert gameboy cartridges or are familiar with creating custom Arduino devices with open source I/O. Out of the box, you only need to be handy with tiny tools and there is no limit to how far you can go reprogramming and kitting out with other components.
+As a DIY Project: These are truly perfect for those that are interested in hardware hacking.
+Out of the box, you only need to be handy with tiny tools and there is no limit to how far you can go reprogramming and kitting out with other components.
 Pick up an audio sensor from Macetech when you order for your first upgrade project.